 Keeping Dry in Costa Rica

-Depending on where you travel in Costa Rica, you are likely to encounter rain.
+Depending on where and time of year you travel in Costa Rica, you are likely to encounter rain.
 Be sure to pack quick dry clothing.
-Bring a rain jacket!
+Bring a lightweight rain jacket!
 And, we recommend investing in a waterproof bag for camera equipment and anything else you need to keep dry.
 I purchased a 100% waterproof bag that came with a waterproof cell phone case.

 What Else Do you Need for the Rain Forest?

 Guided tours for animal watching will provide either a telescope or binoculars.
 But chances are that you may stay at a resort with animal watching right out of your hotel room.
 In hindsight, we would bring binoculars for the kids.

 Insider Tip: Be sure to include Arenal and La Fortuna on your Costa Rica itinerary.
 It is the ultimate animal viewing destination.

 Light is Limited and Power can be Finicky